What kind of Special Educational Needs and Disabilities (SEND) are provided for?

 How are children supported when moving between phases of education?

 Within school smooth year to year transitions are ensured through open strong relationships with all staff and pupils.
 We also have good links with all neighbouring preschools and with the Junior school.
-In partnership with the Junior school we employ three transition assistants who join the infant school in Year 2 in February and then move to Year 3 in the Junior school with the pupils in September (returning to support the next group in February).
+The Junior school SENCo is invited to annual reviews and TAC meetings throughout Year 2.

 Transition action plans are tailored to a child’s individual needs and may include extra visits, transition booklets including photographs or additional adult support.